5 mistakes to avoid with Product Tours

-Do you have, or are you looking to implement a Product Tour Marketing Strategy?
+Do you have, or are you looking to implement Interactive Demos?
 Here are five mistakes to avoid.

 This one might seem obvious but we see mistakes here all the time.